-The Order’s monastic structure is similar to that found within a traditional Ch’an temple with an emphasis on mutual respect and equality.
-While any monastic tradition has a hierarchical set of offices, OEB has limited these to five.
+The Order’s formal structure is similar to that found within a traditional Ch’an temple with an emphasis on mutual respect and equality.
+While any school and tradition has a hierarchical set of offices, OEB has limited these to five.

-Professed Monastic: The Investiture of solemn professed vows by a qualified monk of the Order may be taken after completion of formal training, and the monk has ask to be consider to recite the intentional solemn vows of a professed monk.
-Consent is required of the Prior General, two thirds of the Priors.
-The invested monk receives the black 9 panel kesa.
-After completion of a three year period, the Professed Monk may take their final solemn vows of stability.
-No matter a monk’s rank, all senior monastics of the Order are Professed Monks.
+Professed Zen Priest: The Investiture of solemn professed vows by an OEB ordained Zen Priest for at least three years may ask to be consider to recite the intentional solemn vows of a professed Zen Priest.
+Consent is required of the Prior General and two thirds of the elected Priors.
+The invested Priest receives the black 9 panel kesa.
+After completion of a one year period, the Professed Priest may take their final solemn vows of stability after which they become advisers to the Senior Leadership Council.

-Cleric/Priest: To be considered for priestly ordination a senior fully ordained monk must demonstrate both an acidemic and practical understanding of the dharma, be able to express their knowledge in written as well as public teaching situations and have developed a viable community ministry under the guidance of their root teacher.
-There are two phases at this rank.
-The first is Cleric, a priestly rank with teaching authority under the guidance of their root teacher and/or other senior priests of the Order.
-The second is the rank of Priest with full teaching authority.
+Zen Priest: To be considered for priestly ordination an ordained Associate Cleric must demonstrate both an acidemic and practical understanding of the dharma, be able to express their knowledge in written as well as public teaching situations and have developed a viable community ministry under the guidance of their root teacher.
+There are two declared authorizations at this rank.
+The first is an authorization that allows limited teaching authority within the Priest’s sanctioned Sangha as determined by OEB’s Senior Leadership Council and stated clearly on the ordaining certificate.
+The second is the authorization of the Priest to fully teach as guided by the our Rules of Conduct and the permission documents associated with the ordaining certificate.
+These ranks may use the title of Venerable Reverend.

 Novitiate: After an initial period of the postulate period under the guidance of an individuals root teacher, the teacher submits a request to the Prior General to consent to allow the student to recite the intentional simple Bodhisattva vows and become a novice in the Order.
-These vows are not an ordination as such, but the beginning of formal training for monastic ordination.
+These vows are the beginning of formal and academic training in preparation for Associate Cleric ordination.
 They will wear a grey gown with a black rakusu.
+This rank may use the title of Brother.

 Assistant Senior Stations

-Director Administrative Office Of The Prior (DAOP): This station is appointed by the Senior Monastic Council.
-It is the senior position within the Order and is held by a Professed Monastic with seniority.
+Director Administrative Office Of The Prior (DAOP): This station is appointed by the Senior Leadership Council.
+It is the senior position within the Order and is held by a senior OEB ordained Priest.
 The station is similar to being Chief of Staff.

 Guest Prefect: This station is assigned by the Prior General for a period of two years, and is renewed by him.
-The office is generally held by a senior professed monastic reporting to the DAOP.
+The office is generally held by a senior cleric reporting to the DAOP.

 Director of Vocations: This station is assigned by the Prior General for the purpose of directing formal training and discernment.
 The position reports to the DAOP under guidance of the Prior General.